4.33 Staff Layoff

 All separating employees should contact Human Resources Services for information regarding termination, continuation of coverage or conversion privileges for insurances, and for information regarding retirement options and eligibility.

-Separating employees are reimbursed for unused annual leave according to the maximums outlined in Policy 4.11 - Annual Leave.
+Separating employees are reimbursed for unused annual leave according to the maximum outlined in Policy 4.11 - Annual Leave.

-Laid-off regular status employees may receive their annual leave reimbursement in a lump sum or may elect to use their annual leave to remain on the payroll until the leave has been exhausted.
+Laid-off regular status employees may receive their annual leave reimbursement in a lump sum or may elect to use their annual leave to remain on the payroll (up to the maximum) until the leave has been exhausted.
 Annual leave is used prior to severance if the employee elects to use annual leave to remain on the payroll.
 Annual leave does not accrue while being paid on annual leave.

 Unused sick leave is not reimbursable and may not be used to prolong the separation date.
 Unused sick leave will be reinstated (if not used for other purposes) if an employee returns to regular status staff employment within one year of the date of separation.